Seeds to sow now:

 RHS Malvern Spring Festival RHS Malvern Spring Festival

 RHS Chelsea Flower Show Perhaps the most famous and prestigious flower show in the world.
 It has been held for over 100 years, starting in 1862 and was originally known as the Great Spring Show.
 It was held at the RHS garden in Kensington, moving to the Royal Hospital Chelsea grounds in 1913, when it was a three day show.
-The whole event including the 12,000 sq m Great Pavilion and all of the show gardens are put together in just three weeks (19 days) and dismantled in the 5 days after the show.
+The whole event now covers the equivalent of 8 football pitches, including the 12,000 sq m Great Pavilion, and all of the show gardens are put together in just three weeks (19 days) by over 8,000 people and dismantled in the 5 days after the show.

-Royal Hospital Chelsea, Royal Hospital Road, London, SW3 4SR
+London Gate, Royal Hospital Road, Royal Hospital Chelsea, London, SW3 4SR

 RHS Chelsea Flower Show RHS Chelsea Flower Show